-Fraud is a broad term that refers to a variety of offenses involving dishonesty or "fraudulent acts".
-In essence, fraud is the intentional deception of a person or entity by another made for monetary or personal gain.
+Fraud is a broad term that refers to acts intended to swindle someone.
+In essence, it's the use of intentional deception for monetary or personal gain.

 What the Law Says About Fraud